The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms

 Suppose that $M$ has non-negative Ricci curvature and $X=0, V=0$.
 Suppose also that $U$ is unbounded.
 Then \cite{GyryaSC} provides a global space-time two-sided estimate of the Dirichlet heat kernel $h^D_U(t,x,y)$ of the form

 In this two-sided estimate, different constants $C,c\in (0,\infty)$ are used in in the lower and upper bounds.
 The function $h_U$ is any fixed positive solution of $Lh=0$ in $U$ which vanishes at the boundary (in the proper weak sense).
 We call this function a harmonic profile for $U$.
 For any $x\in U$ and $r>0$, $x_r$ denotes a point in $U$ with the property that $d(x,x_r) \le Ar $ and $d(\partial U, x_r)\ge a r$ where $a,A$ are independent of $x$ and $r$.
-The inner uniformity of $U$ ensures that such a point $x_r$ exists for every $x\in U$ and $r>0$.
+The inner uniformity of $U$ ensures that there exists constants $a,A$ such that such a point $x_r$ exists for every $x\in U$ and $r>0$.